 Dates are flexible and customized to meet your needs, but need to be tailored to work with the fixed departures of the Amazon cruises.
 There are several cruise departures every week, but these are subject to availability.
 Contact a luxury Peru travel adviser about possible dates.

 Lima, the Sacred Valley, Machu Picchu, Cusco, Iquitos Amazon.

 This tour is suitable for all ages.
-A certain amount of light walking needed to navigate Inca archeological sites and featured attractions.
+A certain amount of light walking is needed to navigate Inca archaeological sites and featured attractions.
 Jungle excursions are typically easy to moderate in level, but can include some short-medium length treks.
 This package includes privately guided excursions so the amount of walking can be tailored to suit your ability (Amazon River cruise is done as part of a small group).